 In the event that a traveler can use air travel, and chooses instead to use a private vehicle, he/she will be reimbursed at the current mileage rate or the equivalent of a round-trip airfare, whichever is less.
 The average cost of round-trip airfare is to be determined by SDSU Research Foundation’s travel coordinator.
 Justification for the use of a private vehicle must be included with the travel reimbursement claim.
 The traveler may not receive a meal and incidental expense for the personal time spent traveling via private vehicle as compared to the air travel time to the same destination.

 The rates of reimbursement for mileage include the cost of maintaining liability insurance at the minimum amount prescribed by law and collision insurance sufficient to cover the reasonable value of the vehicle, less a standard deductible.
 A private vehicle must not be used on SDSU Research Foundation business unless the following requirements are in effect:

 The vehicle owner must be aware that her/his personal automobile insurance is the primary insurance in the event of an accident.
+The insurance policy covering the primary owned vehicle will respond to the accident.
+SDSURF will not provide primary insurance coverage.
 If you do not want your personal auto insurance to be involved, do not use your auto on SDSU Research Foundation business.
 SDSU Research Foundation’s insurance coverage is only applicable if the auto owner’s liability exceeds her/his personal liability insurance coverage.
 Insurance carriers normally allow the occasional use of privately owned vehicles for business trips without an increase in premium rates.
 If a private vehicle is regularly used on SDSU Research Foundation business, an employee should notify her/his insurance carrier.